 MoU signed with UK varsity to enhance teachers' capacity

-Mardan: Leicester University of UK and Abdul Wali Khan University Mardan singed a MoU for teachers exchange and advanced research in academic programmes a few days back during a ceremony held in the UK, the AWKU sources said on
+Mardan: Leicester University of UK and Abdul Wali Khan University Mardan singed a MoU for teachers exchange and advanced research in academic programmes a few days back during a ceremony held in the UK, the AWKU sources said on Monday.

-to the students of AWKU in different programmes on discounted rates.
+After singing the MoU the University of Leicester would offer admission to the students of AWKU in different programmes on discounted rates.

 The sources hoped that the agreement would not only help in imparting higher education but would also provide a golden opportunity to the concerned teachers and students to learn the advanced and modern ways of research and academic activities.
 Dawn